Stagecoach North West: Stagecoach in Cumbria

 Stagecoach in Cumbria is a trading name of Stagecoach North West Ltd and operates services around the Cumbria area (formerly known as Stagecoach Cumberland, Stagecoach Ribble and Barrow Borough Transport).
 Operations were based out of depots in Barrow in Furness, Carlisle, Kendal and Workington.

 Cumberland Motor Services was one of the first National Bus Company (NBC) subsidiaries to be privatised: this was almost immediately after gaining the Penrith and Carlisle depots from Ribble.
 The company was bought from the NBC by Stagecoach in July 1987, who split it into two territories: CMS Carlislebus for services within Carlisle itself and CMS Cumberland for the rest of the services; eventually both territories merged with Ribble's south Cumbria services to become Stagecoach Cumberland.

 On 11 January 2005, Stagecoach North West's Carlisle depot on Willowholme Road was severely damaged by flooding after nine inches of rain fell in three days, resulting in the River Petteril bursting its banks.
 The depot was submerged under 4 ft of floodwater, destroying most of its engineering equipment and resulting in 85 vehicles stored at the depot, including a stored fleet of AEC Routemasters and all but two of Carlisle's 28 low-floor buses, being written off as total losses, with the overall damage costing Stagecoach in Cumbria a total of £2.9 million.
 The Stagecoach Group loaned buses of varying types and ages to Carlisle from across the country to replace the written-off buses, and the following June, 39 new Plaxton Pointer 2 bodied Dennis Dart SLFs were delivered to Carlisle as permanent replacements for the damaged fleet, featuring colour-coded route branding for the new 'Carlisle Citi' network.

 Later in 2005, Stagecoach introduced new double-decker buses on its flagship service X35 route between Barrow-in-Furness, Ulverston, Grange-over-Sands and Kendal.

 Stagecoach in Lancashire

 Stagecoach in Lancashire was the trading name of Ribble Motor Services Ltd and operated services around the Central Lancashire area, serving Preston and Chorley.
 The company's previous operations in Blackburn, Hyndburn, Clitheroe and Bolton were sold in April 2001 to the Blazefield Group for £13 million, which rebranded them as Lancashire United and Burnley & Pendle.
 The remainder of operations were mainly based out of Preston at a depot on Selbourne Street.

-Stagecoach in Lancashire had many smaller service brands: The Fylde Villager, The Wyre Villager, Network Ribble Valley & Network Chorley.
+Stagecoach in Lancashire had many smaller service brands: The Fylde Villager, The Wyre Villager, Network Ribble Valley and Network Chorley.
 Other services included X2, 125 and 109.
 In early 2009, Stagecoach lost the contract for some Fylde Villager branded services to Cumfybus and Coastal Coaches, who operate them on behalf of Lancashire County Council.